lu000285/CCDPApy/readme.txt

-PATpy is a Python Package for Process Analytical Technology Tool in Biomanufacturing
+CCDPApy is a Python Package for Cell Culture Data Processing and Analysis Tool in Biomanufacturing

 ------------------